scouten/ericscouten.dev/content/about/index.md

 lead author of Metrowerks’ Constructor in April of 1995.
 Constructor is the visual interface builder for the PowerPlant framework.
-It was a wonderful growth experience for me: I got the chance to develop many of my ideas and philosophies about user interface design, and I got a lot of feedback from my peers in the industry.
+It was a wonderful growth experience for me: I got the chance to develop many of my ideas and philosophies about user interface design and I got a lot of feedback from my peers in the industry.
 (There’s something rather invigorating about having customers who truly understand the nature of your work.)
 Somehow that work distracted me from my academic pursuits